JonathanWilbur/mueller-report/volume1.md

 United States v.
 Duran, 596 F.3d 1283, 1293-94 (11th Cir.
 2010);
 United States v.
 Latchin, 554 F.3d 709, 715 (7th Cir.
 2009);
 United States v.
 Dumeisi, 424 F.3d 566, 581 (7th Cir.
 2005).
 An "agent of a foreign
-government" is an " individual" who "agrees to operate " in the United States "subject to the direction or control of a foreign government or official. " 18 U.S .C. § 951 (d).
+government" is an "individual" who "agrees to operate" in the United States "subject to the direction or control of a foreign government or official."
+18 U.S.C. § 951 (d).

 The crime defined by section 951 is complete upon knowingly acting in the United States as an unregistered foreign-government agent.
 18 U.S.C. § 95l(a).
 The statute does not require